 - Being unfamiliar with hospitals when you first start

 Writing out your own pros and cons list can help you see if local travel nursing is the right for you.
 Many nurses are feeling overworked, unhappy, and underpaid.
 Travel nursing gives you options that some nurses only dream of.

 Make that dream your reality.
 Give yourself an increase in pay without all the overtime shifts.
-Put yourself in control by picking where and when you want to work.
+Take control of your career faster with us.
+Get submitted quickly to top local travel nurse jobs and be first in line for an interview.
+When you travel with us, you are in control by picking where and when you want to work.
 Give yourself control over your own happiness with your job.
 Get connected with one of our recruiters and become a local travel nurse today!

 Is it worth it to do local travel nursing?